Flavoring: Definition

 A flavoring is a volatile additive that improves the taste or smell of food.
 They work primarily via the sense of smell.
 In legislation, substances that exclusively have a sweet, sour or salty taste are not considered flavorings.
 These usually include flavor enhancers, sweeteners, acidulants and salt substitutes.

 There are different ways to divide flavorings.
 First by the way they are produced.
 A vanilla flavoring can for example be obtained naturally by extraction from vanilla seeds, or one can start with cheap chemicals and try to make a similar substance artificially (in this example vanillin).
 A nature-identical flavoring is chemically an exact copy of the original substance and can be either natural or artificial.
 Vanillin is neither obtained from the vanilla plant nor an exact copy of vanilla, but a synthesized nature-identical component of the vanilla aroma.
 Vanillin is not vanilla, but gives a food a vanilla aroma.

 The second division is by the effect they have on smell (aroma) or taste of the food.
 The effect can be the aroma of a specific fruit, almond, butter, smoke from wood, or some fantasy flavor.
 The aroma of the flavoring may resemble that of the source, or imitate a particular unrelated food.
 It may for example be the extract from vanilla seeds and smell like vanilla, or it may be the extract of a potato and smell like a banana.
 Irrespective of the effect, the flavoring may be natural or artificial.
 It may for example be the natural tissue of an animal with the aroma of a citrus, or just a chemical that smells like a citrus.

 Division by production method

 Flavorings can be divided into three principal types: "natural flavorings", "nature-identical flavorings", and "artificial flavorings".
 In the United States, they are traditionally divided into natural and artificial flavorings, where the latter includes nature-identical flavorings.
 In contrast, European legislation does not distinguish natural and nature-identical flavorings, while only the term "natural" is subject to some regulation.

 Natural flavorings

-Natural flavorings are edible aroma compounds that are found in nature, not made by man.

-In nature, they always occur with other natural substances that also may be flavorings.
+The FDA defines a "natural flavor" as an "essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis," derived from a plant and/or animal source.

+Though the flavors themselves must come from natural sources, solvents and emulsifiers can be used to extract them without needing to be disclosed as ingredients.
+Other techniques to obtain natural flavorings include the use of enzymes and/or microorganisms.

+Natural flavorings can also be produced by genetically modified organisms (GMOs) – not found in nature.
 Natural flavorings can be isolated on industrial scale, to be used as an additive.

-Techniques to obtain natural flavorings include the use of enzymes and/or microorganisms.
-European legislators have accepted flavorings produced by manmade genetically modified organisms (GMOs) – not found in nature – as natural flavorings.